thEpisode/Linux-Shellcode-Generator/README.md

 ## ASM Fast Development Projects (X86)

-I create a new strategy to fast development in asm, you could use it but you need to follow next instructions:
+For fast development in asm, you could use next script and specification:

+### Usage

+    Usage: bash ASMFastDevelopment.sh [<options>] [<folder name>]

+        -h, --help                Show helps'
+        -n, --new                 Create new project with folder name given -c, --compile             Compile .asm file inside folder
+            Disclaimer: This script works in current folder, do not try to compile outside this folder

+    Example:
+      > bash ASMFastDevelopment.sh -c HelloWorld

 ### Creating new ASM Fast Development Projects

-To create new project in ASM create a new folder named as you want and create a .asm file with same folder name.
-E.g.

-    | ~/ASM/
-        |- MyProject/
-            |- MyProject.asm

-Develop all you needs into .asm file
+> bash ASMFastDevelopment.sh -n HelloWorld

+This command create a new .asm file inside folder, open and develop!

+**Disclaimer**: Do not change the .asm file name!.
+If you need change it, **you need to change folder name**

 ### Compiling ASM Fast Development Projects

-If you have an ASM Fast Development Project to compile only needs run following bash command

-> bash CompileASM.sh --folder MyProject
+> bash ASMFastDevelopment.sh -c HelloWorld

 It generates:

     | ~/ASM/
-        |- MyProject/
+        |- HelloWorld/
-            |- MyProject.asm
+            |- HelloWorld.asm
-            |- MyProject.o
+            |- HelloWorld.o
-            |- MyProject [Executable file]
+            |- HelloWorld [Executable file]